evanx/redex/README.md

 We wish to leverage ES7, Node and Redis for building reactive systems, because:
 - Redis is a high-performance server for persistent data structures
+- Node is a popular platform for network programming
 - ES7 eases the synchronisation of asynchronous co-routines
-- Node is a popular platform for network programming

-We wish to apply similar patterns of distributed asynchronous decoupling to:
+We wish to apply patterns of distributed asynchronous decoupling to:
 - Redix processors
 - application microservices
 - disparate legacy applications